tjelvar-olsson/biologists-guide-to-computing/source/first-steps-towards-automation.rst

     $ gunzip -c uniprot_sprot.fasta.gz | grep "OS=Homo sapiens" \
     | cut -d '|' -f 2

-In the above the ``-d`` option specifies the delimiter to use to split split the line, in this instance the pipe symbol (``|``).
+In the above the ``-d`` option specifies the delimiter to use to split the line, in this instance the pipe symbol (``|``).
 The ``-f 2`` option specifies that we want to extract the second field.